Who are Sherpas? Get to Know the Sherpas of Nepal

 Record Holders

 We all know the first people who reached the world's top were Sir Edmund Hillary and Tenzing Norgay Sherpa.
 They are the people who conquered Mt.
 Everest for the first time in 1953.
 This was followed by Apa Sherpa and Phurba Tashi Sherpa, both climbed Mt.
 Everest 21 times, which enabled them to set the record.
-Breaking the record of Apa Sherpa and Phurba Tashi Sherpa, a climber Kami Rita Sherpa reached the top 22 times.
-The number of Sherpas climbing Mt.
-Everest and the times they climb is constantly growing.
+The record was then shattered by Kami Rita Sherpa, who has summited Everest an extraordinary 32 times as of May 2026, most recently on May 17, 2026, at the age of 56.
+No other climber in history comes close, and he extends the record almost every spring.

 Reason for Mountaineering